KYC Request Submission workflow

 When all the required information is available, FP generates an application form (pdf) and the KYC Request is moved to esign_required.

-In these cases, you need to fetch the Aadhaar card from Digilocker.
+You need to fetch the Aadhaar card from Digilocker so that this can be appended as the proofs for identity and address.
 In order to do this, you need to create an Identity Document object and mention the KYC Request ID against which you need to fetch and submit an Aadhaar document.
 Use the URL present in the fetch.redirect_url attribute of the Identity Document object to redirect the investor to a Digilocker page where the document access has to be given to our AMC partner.

 # Displaying only a part of the object for brevity